 Has about the same number of wet and dirty diapers as a faster-growing baby

-Other factors should be considered when a full-term baby:
+Other factors should be considered when a full-term baby is gaining weight slowly:

 Doesn't gain about an ounce per day (30g/day) until 3 months of age